Application Deadline: Friday April 30th, 2021.

 - Ensure knowledge of stakeholder expectations, needs, concerns, and interests, and build effective relationships.

-AWARE’s board is a volunteer ‘working board’, meaning that in addition to setting direction and oversight of the organization, the board undertakes operational tasks to support the group’s strategic goals.
+AWARE’s board is a volunteer ‘working board’, meaning that in addition to the above, the board undertakes operational tasks to support the group’s strategic goals.
 Much of this work takes place though committee groups, which may be ongoing (e.g. meeting throughout the year to undertake annual HR tasks), or ad-hoc with just a few meetings needed to work together on specific actions (e.g. organization of a large event or setting strategy around a particular issue).
 Committees are made up of directors, staff and volunteers.

-Annual General Meeting and Election: Spring 2019 (Details coming soon)
+Annual General Meeting and Election: TBD @ Virtual Zoom event

 General Expectations of an AWARE Board Member